Charts turn Goals into an easy story. Start with a radar chart for a broad scan, then isolate the metric in a bar chart.

 When should I use Goals?

-Use Goals when you need to evaluate shooting contributions and compare players in similar roles.
+Use Goals when you need to evaluate attacking contributions and compare players in similar roles.

 Which charts highlight Goals?